SadikCihanAyaz/sadikcihanayaz.github.io/article/reactnative/reactnative1/article.md

 * <a href="https://dev.to/getd/wtf-are-babel-and-webpack-explained-in-2-mins-43be " style="color: white">Read about Babel</a>
 * <a href="https://stackoverflow.com/questions/51116811/what-is-metro-bundler-in-react-native" style="color: white">Read About Metro</a>
 * <a href="https://medium.com/airbnb-engineering/faster-javascript-builds-with-metro-cfc46d617a1f#" style="color: white">Read About Metro - 2</a>
+* <a href="https://www.reactnative.guide/" style="color: white">React Native Guide</a>
+* NPM is a package manager used to install, delete, and update Javascript packages on your machine.
+NPX is a package executer, and it is used to execute javascript packages directly, without installing them.

 </details>